Josh Hoover (American football)

-Josh Hoover (born February 15, 2004) is an American college football quarterback for the TCU Horned Frogs.
+Josh Hoover (born June 25, 2003) is an American college football quarterback for the Indiana Hoosiers.
+He previously played for the TCU Horned Frogs.

 Early life

-Hoover was born in Rockwall, Texas where he attended high school at Rockwall-Heath.
-Hoover finished his high school career throwing for 9,953 yards and 108 touchdowns in three seasons.
-Hoover was named the 2021 winner of the Landry Award, given annually to the top high school football player in the Dallas-Fort Worth Metroplex.
-Hoover was initially committed to play college football for the Indiana Hoosiers.
+Hoover attended Rockwall-Heath High School and threw for 9,953 yards and 108 touchdowns in three seasons.
+He was named the 2021 winner of the Landry Award, given annually to the top high school football player in the Dallas-Fort Worth Metroplex.
+Hoover initially committed to play college football for the Indiana Hoosiers.
 However, he flipped his commitment to play for the TCU Horned Frogs.